This piece was originally published by Craig Sebastiano in April 2012, and was most recently updated on December 30

-It’s common that the mortgage you’ll need for the new property will be larger, which isn’t an issue.
+It’s normal that the mortgage you’ll need for the new property will be larger, which isn’t an issue.
 Your lender will offer you what’s called a blend and extend.
-This is essentially a weighted average of the existing mortgage and interest rate and the new money required at a current mortgage rate.
+This is essentially a weighted average of the existing mortgage and interest rate, and the new money required at a current mortgage rate.

 Let’s assume you have a $250,000 balance remaining on your mortgage, you have a fixed rate of 2.1%, and you’re two years into a five-year term.
 You can break your mortgage and pay a fee, or you can borrow the additional amount from your lender.
 If the best mortgage rate you qualify for is 2.69%, the blended rate will be somewhere between 2.1% and 2.69%.

 For example, if you need to borrow an additional $75,000 and you want a new five-year term, your blended rate will be 2.42% on a $325,000 mortgage.
 Use our mortgage payment calculator to figured out what kind of payments you would need to make on a blended mortgage.